hashgraph/hedera-sourcify/README.md

 1. Run `npm ci`.
 This will create populate and link `node_modules`.
 2. `cp environments/.env.dev.hedera  environments/.env`
 3. Make sure the following variables defined in `.env` point to directories which exist on the file system: `REPOSITORY_PATH, SOLC_REPO, SOLJSON_REPO` (paths relative to the environments/ directory)
+4. `cp environments/example-docker-config.json environments/docker-config.json`
+   * Adjust as needed.
+With local build, this is used by the repository container, which only needs the SERVER_URL
-4. Run `npx lerna bootstrap && npx lerna run build`.
+5. Run `npx lerna bootstrap && npx lerna run build`.
 This will build the server and ui as well as needed libraries.
-5. Run `docker-compose -f environments/build-repository.yaml build`.
+6. Run `docker-compose -f environments/build-repository.yaml build`.
 This will build the docker image for the repository service.

 ### Run